Clip path

 Cons

-• Cost: Initial setup cost can be higher when compared to partnering with an EOR.
+• Cost: The initial setup cost can be higher when compared to partnering with an EOR.

 • Business diversions: Managing the legal landscape in a foreign country diverts your focus from core business operations.